Governor of Queensland: Role in the Queensland Parliament

-In accordance with the conventions of the Westminster system of parliamentary government, the governor nearly always acts solely on the advice of the head of the elected government, the Premier of Queensland.
-The governor may exercise reserve powers (powers able to be used in the absence of or contrary to advice) only in limited circumstances.

-The Queensland Constitution expressly provides that the governor "is not subject to direction by any person and is not limited as to the Governor's sources of advice" on the appointment or dismissal of ministers (s 35), another provision inserted by the Bjelke-Petersen government in the wake of the 1975 federal dismissal.
 This provision worked against Bjelke-Petersen when, in the dying days of his government in November 1987, he tried and failed to convince governor Sir Walter Campbell to remove several ministers to shore up his own support within Parliament.
-When the parliamentary wing of the National Party deposed Bjelke-Petersen and elected one of the dissident ministers, Mike Ahern, as the new leader of the National Party, Bjelke-Petersen initially refused to resign as premier and Sir Walter resisted calls to dismiss him.
-Bjelke-Petersen elected to resign on 1 December 1987.
+When the parliamentary wing of the National Party deposed Bjelke-Petersen and elected one of the dissident ministers, Mike Ahern, as the new leader of the National Party, and Bjelke-Petersen initially refused to resign as premier and Sir Walter resisted calls to dismiss him.

-The governor is head of the Executive Council, a Queensland equivalent to the Federal Executive Council.
-The Council is composed of ministers from the government of the day.
-The Chief Justice of Queensland and other judges in the Queensland judicial system are appointed by the governor acting on the advice of the Executive Council.
+Role in executive government

+Executive powers vested in governor by statute or as part of the prerogative are exercised on the advice of ministers in accordance with the principles of responsible government.
+This occurs formally through the Executive Council, a body of all current (and technically former) ministers that advises the governor.
+Such advice is generally the result of decisions already made in Cabinet, the de facto highest executive body in Victoria.

+Formally, the governor exercises the traditional rights of the monarch as identified by Bagehot: the right to be consulted, to encourage and to warn.

+Role in the government of the Commonwealth

+The role of state governors in the government of the Commonwealth is limited to the issue and return of the writs for the election of senators representing their state, and the nomination of new senators to fill a casual vacancy.

+When the prime minister advises governor-general to call an election of the House of Representatives within the 12 months before the expiration of the term of half the Senate, or the dissolution of both houses of parliament under section 57 of the Australian Constitution, they will also advise the governor-general to invite the state governors to issue the writs for the election of senators on the same date.

-Although not a responsibility of the office of Governor of Queensland, governors of Queensland are - like all Governors of the Australian states - normally given a dormant commission to administer the government of the Commonwealth of Australia in the absence from Australia, or the death, incapacity or removal from office of the Governor-General by the Sovereign.
+While the office of governor of Queensland has little role in the administration of the government of the Commonwealth, the individuals who serve as governors of Queensland are - like all the Governors of the Australian states - normally given a dormant commission to administer the government of the Commonwealth in the absence from Australia, or the death, incapacity or removal from office of the governor-general by the Sovereign.
 Some Queensland governors are also appointed as a Deputy of the Governor-General to perform certain responsibilities of the Governor-General while the Governor-General is present in Australia, but unable to perform them personally.